Blog // April 12, 2017

 This is the first step in assessing the need for consolidation.
 Use careful analysis to determine which parts of the current setup work — and which parts need to be changed.

 Depending on the specific situation, a consolidation project will have some combination of the following goals:

 It’s important to get local stakeholders on board with the transition, which is a sound strategy for maintaining high standards where they already exist.
 You’ll also experience less internal resistance and achieve a faster and more successful consolidation, which is best for customers, employees, and the company’s bottom line.

 While the goal of consolidation is consistency, one-size-fits-all approaches won’t work during the transition period.
-Country managers may have existing contracts with local vendors that need to be honoured.
+Country managers may have existing contracts with local vendors that need to be honored.
 Meeting these obligations isn’t just the right thing to do — leaving them unfulfilled can hurt your brand’s reputation, breach local regulations, and make it hard to maintain or grow market share.

 This step is a continuous one that lasts well beyond the initial transition period.
 It can be accomplished through establishing:

 Is Consolidation Worth the Effort?

 Successful consolidation requires some serious planning and investment, but it pays off in terms of business improvement.
 When properly implemented, contact center consolidation will save your business money while improving the customer experience.